 Q: Are boarding facilities available?

 St Paul’s is a day school with no boarding facilities available, which means we are unfortunately unable to accommodate overseas students.
 It is our school policy that all students must live in London with their parents for the duration of their education.
-We would expect students to be covered as a dependent on a parent’s visa status as we do not sponsor Tier 4 visas for entrants.
+We would expect students to be covered as a dependant on a parent’s visa status as we do not sponsor Tier 4 visas for entrants.

 Q: Are school buses available?